 Fundamental to this mission is the faculty's commitment to excellence in education, scholarship, and public service.
-To support Roseman University of Health Sciences' commitment to academic freedom, the College of Nursing endeavors to provide an educational environment that values, respects, and promotes academic freedom for faculty and students.
+Interprofessional collaboration through affiliation with community partners fosters internal and external outcomes.
+The College of Nursing endeavors to provide an educational environment that values, respects, and promotes academic freedom for faculty and students in a fiscally responsible manner.